-It's your prerogative, as a lender, to learn as much as you can about a potential borrower's finances before you offer terms and finalize a loan.
+As a lender, it's your prerogative to learn as much as you can about a potential borrower's finances before you offer terms and finalize a loan.
 You get this information through due diligence, which involves searching for claims on the person or business's property.
-If you're going to become their creditor, you want to make sure your interest takes priority.
-If there are liens on a borrower's real or personal property, including federal and state tax liens, you might not be the first party to get paid in the event they default or file for bankruptcy.

-Due diligence best practices involve a four-part search: a UCC lien search, a federal tax lien search, a state tax lien search, and a judgment lien search.
-Finding a recorded UCC-1 financing statement is relatively straightforward: you query the Secretary of State (SOS) where the property is located, or the borrower incorporated.
+Finding a recorded UCC-1 financing statement is relatively straightforward: you query the Secretary of State (SOS) where the property is located, or where the borrower is incorporated.

 What is a tax lien?

-The definition of a tax lien is an interest recorded by a federal or state government agency against a person or business's assets, including real estate, personal property, inventory, equipment, and financial assets.
+A tax lien is an interest recorded by a federal or state government agency against a person or business's assets, including real estate, personal property, inventory, equipment, and financial assets.
 A government agency acquires a tax lien when it levies a tax against a party, which then fails to pay it on time.
-The IRS or state records the lien against the debtor's property until they pay their tax liability in full.
+The Internal Revenue Service (IRS) or state records the lien against the debtor's property until they pay their tax liability in full.